 Here is a sampling of some Rio Grande rolling stock.
-These are latter-day survivors, for the most part, either still working for UP or SP, or stored unused.
+These are latter-day survivors, for the most part, either still working for UP or SP, or retired and out of service.
 Scroll down for various types.

 The most numerous type of cars on the Rio Grande, and the signature model of its last decade or so, the Rio Grande had around 2,850 of these cars.
 Built by Bethlehem Steel, with a 100-ton capacity, the series were ordered in groups as follows:

 |19195-19394||Dec.
 1976||19395-19644||Dec.
 1977|

 |19645-19944||Dec.
 1978 – Jan.
 1979||12000-12499||July – Sept.
 1979|

 Data posted by Lou DiGrazia and Jim Eager on the Rio Grande List

 Lettering and stencils differed between groups, and was adjusted over time.
 Particularly, the capacity data was simplified in later years, and various lettering was restenciled after painting on some cars.
 Here are a few close-ups, taken in December 2009.
 Many of the modifications are visible upon close inspection.

 - Trust stencil